Visit Homs in Syria

 Homs, one of Syria’s largest and most historically significant cities, is a vibrant blend of ancient

 heritage, natural beauty, and cultural richness.
-Located in the heart of the country, specifically, 162 kilometers (101 mi) north of Damascus
+Located in the heart of the country, specifically, 162 kilometers (101 mi) north of Damascus.

 Homs have roots that stretch back to the ancient kingdom of Emesa.
 The city is famous